Space-Scout/Space-Scout/README.md

 - 👯 I’m looking to collaborate on web and mobile apps, backend, anything really!
 - 💬 Ask me about SpaceX, LoL, MCU, and Star Wars to name a few!
 - 😄 Pronouns: He/him
-- ⚡ Fun fact: I have too many hours on League of Legends